balancer/balancer-core/README.md

 **Balancer** is an automated **portfolio manager**, **liquidity provider**, and **price sensor**.

-Balancer turns the concept of an index fund on its head: instead of an investors paying fees to portfolio managers to rebalance their portfolio, investors collect fees from traders, who rebalance the portfolio by following arbitrage opportunities.
+Balancer turns the concept of an index fund on its head: instead of a paying fees to portfolio managers to rebalance your portfolio, you collect fees from traders, who rebalance your portfolio by following arbitrage opportunities.

-Balancer is based on an N-dimensional invariant surface which is a generalization of the constant product formula described by Vitalik Buterin (a concept which was proven viable by the popular Uniswap dapp).
+Balancer is based on an N-dimensional invariant surface which is a generalization of the constant product formula described by Vitalik Buterin and proven viable by the popular Uniswap dapp.

 <h2 align=center><br/><code>🍂 bronze release 🍂</code></h2>

-The *🍂Bronze Release*  is the first of 3 planned releases of the Balancer Protocol.

-* Bronze emphasizes code clarity for audit and verification, and does not go to great lengths to optimize for gas.
+The *🍂Bronze Release🍂*  is the first of 3 planned releases of the Balancer Protocol.
+Bronze emphasizes code clarity for audit and verification, and does not go to great lengths to optimize for gas.
-* Bronze pools are either Private or Public.
-Private pools can only be funded by their managers.
-Public pools can be funded (`join`ed) by anyone. **All pools have public `swap`**.
-* The relative weights of tokens in a Bronze pool **cannot be changed once the pool is public** - it becomes a fixed-allocation index fund.
-* Balancer charges a per-pool exit fee for Bronze pools.

-The *❄️ Silver Release* will bring many gas optimizations and architecture changes that will reduce transaction overhead and enable more flexibility for managed pools.
+The *❄️Silver Release❄️* will bring many gas optimizations and architecture changes that will reduce transaction overhead and enable more flexibility for managed pools.

-The *☀️ Golden Release* will introduce a curious new liquidity mechanism to the market.
+The *☀️Golden Release☀️* will introduce a curious new liquidity mechanism to the market.

 # Installing